courtneyacheung/annenberg-media-trending-v2/README.md

 ## Description ##
-This project finds uscannenbergmedia.com's trending articles based on viewership data. <br/>
+This project finds uscannenbergmedia.com's trending articles based on viewership. <br/>
+Data is from the past 7 days, with viewership of recent articles weighted higher than older articles.
+Viewership data is updated every two hours.

 ## Structure ##
 main.py finds the top articles <br/>